vChavezB/puncover_html/README.md

 puncover_html.py HTML_OUT_PATH
 ```

+3. Copy static folder of this repo to your HTML_OUT_PATH (See todos)

 ## TODOS

 - Fix sort row for the columns stack,code,remarks.
 Current implementation only sorts code column independent of column clicked.
 Check static/js/sorttable.js.